Skip to Content

 Office with wood desk, computer chair, and window blinds

-Look for tables that are at a comfortable height for typing on your laptop and allow for interruption free work time.
+Look for tables that are at a comfortable height for typing on your laptop and allow for interruption-free work time.
 Since this location is probably in front of the television, there will be a distraction you will need to consider.
 And if you share the space with other people, you will need to be able to work effectively even with that distraction.

 Save-spacing Foldable Desks: A fold-out desk can be the solution to your issues with space.
-You can tuck it away when not in use, and for office hours, have it set up in the location where your coffee table or center table is, and the sofa can serve as your office chair.
+You can tuck it away when not in use, and for work hours, have it set up in the location where your coffee table or center table is, and the sofa can serve as your office chair.

 Since this type of desk is foldable, it is temporary, and so you would need to pack up at the end of the day (Which can be a real hassle!).

-Floating Fold-out Desk: Similar to a foldable desk, this type of desk can easily be tucked away when not in use.
+Floating Fold-out Desk: Similar to a folding desk, this type of desk can easily be tucked away when not in use.
 The difference is that since it’s mounted on the wall, you don’t have to find a corner or cabinet to store it.
 You just have to fold the desk then and there.